 We happened to be visiting during the winter light festival Luma, which brightens the city with creative colorful light installations…totally necessary during the dark days of winter.
 There is something for everyone here, after passively strolling through the installations face painting seemed to be quite popular with the kiddos, while the adults gravitated to the beer tent.

 For those interested in getting up a bit higher there is well formed track up to the ridgeline saddle or further up a bit more rugged track up to the top of Ben Lomond.
 This track can get pretty darn busy as the day goes on, so hit it early if you want the summit to yourself.
-It is helpful that QT is a bit of a party town so hikers tend to start a bit later than here in comparison to the surrounding area.
+It is helpful that QT is a bit of a party town so hikers tend to start a later here in comparison to the surrounding area.
 While I am more drawn to hiking in the wilderness, this city hike is an endless stunner and was a nice contrast to the rest of our time in the mountains.

 Ain’t no shame in this ride down.
 It was a quickie way to get to our recovery meal at Yonder.
 Not only is the food great at this place, but their heated outdoor seats are amazing!